Deep Vein Thrombosis (DVT)

 Your opinion or preference

-The goal of treatment is to prevent the clot from getting larger, to prevent a blood clot from forming in the lungs, and to decrease the chance of another blood clot forming.
+The goal of treatment is to prevent the clot from getting larger, to prevent a blood clot from traveling to the lungs, and to decrease the chance of another blood clot forming.

 Treatment may include:

 Blood thinners (anticoagulant medicines).
 These medicines decrease the ability of the blood to clot.
 Examples of anticoagulants include warfarin and heparin.
 Other anticoagulants may also be used, including rivaroxaban, apixaban, dabigatran and enoxaparin.
-Warfarin pills or heparin shots (injections).
 The most common side effect of blood-thinning medicine is bleeding.
-Report bruising or bleeding to your health care provider right away.
+Report bruising or bleeding to your healthcare provider right away.
 You may have blood in the urine, bleeding with bowel movements, a bloody nose, bleeding gums, a cut that will not stop bleeding, or vaginal bleeding.

 Clot busters (fibrinolytics or thrombolytics).
 These medicines are used to break up clots.